turingschool/front-end-curriculum/projects/wheel-of-fortune.md

 ## Goals and Objectives

 - Write a program from scratch
 - Design and implement OOP patterns
+- Understand and implement ES6 classes
+- Write code that follows SRP (Single Responibility Principle)
 - Create a robust test suite that thoroughly tests all functionality of a client-side application

 ## Outline